saloni-jain12/QCaaS/README.md

 This application is build and tested on 64 bit Windows 11 with 4GB RAM.

-Create and activate the virtual environment on Windows
+Create and activate the virtual environment on Windows PowerShell

 ```bash
 python -m venv venv